 The Riemann integral.

-A 40 hours long, exercise course will take place.
-Students are supposed to work out weekly assignments.
+A 40 hours long exercise course takes place.
+Students may be requested to work out weekly assignments

 A final written exam takes place.